dnschnur/piday.github.com/faq/index.md

 - Who is your videographer? - Adam Eldridge.
 Adam is a very close friend of the bride's family.

 - Who made this delicious cake? - Well that depends; is it our wedding cake?
 If not, someone thinks youâ€™re special enough to bake a cake for.
 Lucky you!
 Hey, we like cake.
 Can we swing by and share with you?

+- I have a question not answered here; how can I contact you? - We have a [contact form](/about/contact.html) where you can reach us directly.